 - We are not suggesting that every incident merits reporting.
-What we feel is that, like pornography, we will know an incident that merits/requires reporting.
+What we feel is that we will know an incident that merits/requires reporting.

 - Yes, they are legal and some would say, part of the game.
 But at EBC, we have some restrictions.

 - You may not psyche against a player of a lower stratification than yourself.

 - Psyches done for the intent of just being cute or nasty or for the sake of skewing the results will not be looked upon at all favorably.